Hank After Dark

-"Hank After Dark" is the seventh episode of the second season of American animated television series BoJack Horseman.
-It was written by Kelly Galuska and directed by Amy Winfrey.
-The episode was released in the United States, along with the rest of season two, via Netflix on July 17, 2015.
+"Hank After Dark" is the seventh episode of the second season of American animated television series BoJack Horseman, and the 19th episode overall.
+It was written by Kelly Galuska and directed by Amy Winfrey, and was released in the United States, along with the rest of season two, via Netflix on July 17, 2015.
 Philip Baker Hall, Keegan-Michael Key, Lisa Kudrow, and Scott Wolf provide voices in guest appearances in the episode.

 In 2015, the episode was nominated for a Writers Guild of American Award for Television: Animation at the 68th Writers Guild of America Awards.

 Plot

 Diane finds herself in hot water when, during Princess Carolyn's book promotion of BoJack's autobiography in paperback form, she calls attention to sexual misconduct allegations against a beloved television personality named Hank Hippopopalous.
 While Mr. Peanutbutter begins the production of his new game show, Todd switches places with the prince of the war-torn country Cordovia.